 How about a variety of soups, salads and sandwiches.
 Chili, Veggie, Taco soups-- Tossed, macaroni, potatoe salads-- offer different breads for sandwiches and wraps too.

 For easy church luncheons for small groups (less than 50) I always shop GFS.
 Chicken salad on croissants, potato chips with french onion dip, Relish plate with veggie dip, and brownies.
-I usually cook a couple of chicken breast and add to the chicken salad, and make a fresh fruit salad.

 What about a turkey salad, a 7-layer salad, a pasta salad, some crackers and rolls and a fruit salad for dessert?